 For scaffolds to be well used, they require the use of the right biomaterial.
 This helps to ensure that the scaffolds stick perfectly to the weakened sites.

 The researchers that developed the new handheld 3D printer thought it would improve musculoskeletal procedures notably.
 It deals with the failings of existing 3D bioprinting technology.

 The printer produces gelatin-based hydrogels, which are also called “bioink.”

 These hydrogels have been shown to correct injuries in mice that involved volumetric muscle loss.
 They adhered perfectly to damaged sites.

 After being treated with these materials, injured mice showed a huge increase and growth in the size of their muscles.
 This is similar to an effect linked to weight training.

 Brigham and Women’s Hospital plastic surgeon Dr. Indranil Sinha, who was also involved in the research, said no good solution existed for the treatment of patients with volumetric muscle loss.

-“A customizable, printed gel establishes the foundation for a new treatment paradigm can improve the care of our trauma patients,” he said.
+“A customizable, printed gel establishes the foundation for a new treatment paradigm that can improve the care of our trauma patients,” he said.

 Tamayol said these new printers will make it possible for clinicians to print the scaffold precisely inside the body of a patient.